awlondon/d9l294il0oqy-dqr3/docs/05_training_and_media/VIDEO_AND_SORA_INSTRUCTIONS.md

 A guest raising a concern at Host, escalated to Manager.

-A mini rush at café and teamwork.
+A mini rush at cafe and teamwork.

 These may require 2–3 shots, so storyboard is recommended.